invertase/react-native-firebase-docs/docs/messaging/reference/Messaging.md

 ### getToken
 [method]getToken() returns Promise containing String;[/method]

-After calling requestPermission() you can call this method to get an FCM registration token that can be used to send push messages to this user.

-The generated registration token is used to identify the web app instance and periodically sends data to the Firebase backend.
+This generated registration token is used to identify the app instance and periodically sends data to the Firebase backend.
 To stop this, call firebase.messaging.Messaging#deleteToken.

 Returns the FCM token;